JolifantoBambla/Auto-Vk-Starter/README.md

 * A C++20 compiler
 * [CMake 3.14](https://cmake.org/) or newer

-### Fix your GitHub Workflows
-Due to some weird behaviour in the `checkout` action within the `Build (GCC/Clang/MSVC)` action, which automatically checks compatibility of your project with GCC, Clang and MSVC, will fail initially if the name of your project is not `Auto-Vk-Starter`.
-To fix this issue, simply replace all occurrences of `Auto-Vk-Starter` with the name of your new project in the workflow file (`.github/workflows/build.yml`).

 ## Build & Run

 ### Linux
-Change to the directory to which you cloned your project and run the following commands:
+Within the directory to which you cloned your project and run the following commands:
 ```
 mkdir build
 cd build